radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 - should I say kubernetes controller since we use those libraries and invoke API Server calls? or directly say Appcore RP --> API Server?
 - there seems to be no cert for Applications RP when I list secrets
 - kubernetes secrets are not encrypted.
 Should we cover the point and add support of some other secret store as default secret management for Radius going forward?
+- how do we store datastore sensitive info such as conn string and password